galaxyAbstractor/StatCrawl/readme.rst

 Changelog
 =======
+* Feb 12, 2011: Parser is in own thread.
+Table for progress of every parser thread running.
 * Jan 30, 2011: Re-organisation of files and packages.
 Stat frame started.
 JXTreeTable added for Country stats (wow this one was a hard one to figure out lol).
 Country stats improved.
 * Jan 22, 2011: Added country, city and region stats for the IPs.
 * Jan 21, 2011: Added host stats.
 IP get's only counted once per hostname.
 Gets stuck if website is down, need to implement some sort of timeout continue stuff